 You can assign a settings profile for the user.
 Settings profiles are configured in a separate section of the

 users.xml file.
-For more information see the Profiles of Settings.
+For more information, see Profiles of Settings.

-Quotas allow you to limit resource usage over a period of time, or track the use of resources.
+Quotas allow you to track or limit resource usage over a period of time.
 Quotas are configured in the

 quotas section of the

 You can assign a quotas set for the user.
 For a detailed description of quotas configuration, see Quotas.

 In this section, you can you can limit rows that are returned by ClickHouse for

 SELECT queries made by the current user, thus implementing basic row-level security.